CMSgov/cms-ars-3.1-manual-controls-baseline/README.md

     "plugins": {
         "inspec-reporter-json-hdf": {
             "include-attestations-file": {
-                "path": "./my_attestations-template-cms-ars-3.1-manual-controls-baseline_04122021.xlsx",
+                "path": "./attestation-template-cms-ars-3.1-manual-controls-baseline.xlsx",
                 "type": "xlsx"
-            },
-            "attestations": [
-                {
-                    "control_id": "CMS-ARS-3.1-AC-01",
-                    "explanation": "Examined ARS 3.1, IS2P2, and HHS parent Access Control policy documents and interviewed staff to confirm that these are still applicable, understood, and applied to our system.", "frequency": "annually",
-                    "status": "passed",
-                    "updated": "2020-4-21",
-                    "updated_by": "John Doe, ISSO"
             }
-            ]
         }
     },
     "version": "1.2"
 }
 ```
-### **Note**: as shown above, one can also specify attestations directly json format within the HDF plugin config json file.
+### One can also specify attestations directly in json format within the HDF plugin config json file.
-**(These take precedence over Control IDs attested to in the Excel file)**
+**(These take precedence over Control IDs attested to in the Excel file)**.
+(See HDF plugin config .json file template in the samples folder)

 ## Running This Overlay Directly from Github